yashika39/NGO-Home-Page/README.md

 - script.js  : simple client-side volunteer form demo (stores submission in localStorage)

 How to run:
-1. Unzip the folder and open index.html in a browser.
-2. No backend is needed for this demo.
+1. No backend is needed for this demo.
 The volunteer form saves data to browser localStorage to simulate submission.

 License: MIT